tzc1234/innerring-legal/safety.md

 ## Account Restrictions

-InnerRing may restrict account actions such as messaging, reactions, invite creation, invite redemption, or public display-name changes where needed for safety, service integrity, or legal compliance.
+InnerRing may restrict account actions such as messaging, reactions, invite creation, invite redemption, or display-name changes where needed for safety, service integrity, or legal compliance.

-For alleged wrongdoing in end-to-end encrypted message contents, InnerRing does not restrict an account solely because of an unverified report unless required by a competent authority, court, regulator, or legal obligation.
+InnerRing does not treat an allegation as verified merely because it was reported.
+We assess the available report information and may take no action, close the report, reset an abusive display name, restrict or terminate account actions, remove or disable access to content or records where appropriate and technically possible, preserve evidence, or disclose information to a competent authority where permitted or required.
+We may act where the available evidence gives us a reasonable basis to believe the Terms or law were violated or urgent safety action is justified.

+## How Reports Are Handled

+We prioritize reports involving immediate danger, child safeguarding, child sexual exploitation, grooming, or credible threats.
+We review only the information available for the report, taking account of the limits created by end-to-end encryption and the possibility of mistaken or malicious reports.

+Possible outcomes include no action, closure, report-and-block handling, display-name reset, account restriction or termination, content or record access restriction where appropriate and technically possible, evidence preservation, and legal or authority escalation.
+We retain reports and related evidence according to the Privacy Policy and any applicable safeguarding or legal hold.

 ## Links in Messages